vpodpecan/webanno2csv/README.md

 ## A converter from WebAnno tsv to csv

-This repository contains a converver from a WebAnno .tsv file to a set of .csv files.
+This repository contains a converver from a WebAnno .tsv file(s) to a set of .csv files.
-Please note that the input tsv is **specific to the [TermFrame project](https://termframe.ff.uni-lj.si/) project** and is expected to contain custom annotation columns for:
+Please note that the input tsv format is **specific to the [TermFrame project](https://termframe.ff.uni-lj.si/) project** and is expected to contain custom annotation columns for:

 1.  cannonical form,
 2.  category,